 In the past, DO applicants were not getting proper consideration.
-But in the recent years, DOs are starting to get more recognition as being just as competent as MD applicants.
+In recent years, DOs are starting to get more recognition as being just as competent as MD applicants.

-Generally, there is a slight bias against DO applicants applying to MD orthopedic programs.
+Generally, there is still a slight bias against DO applicants applying to MD orthopedic programs.

 Residency as an orthopedic surgeon: